Sub-Bubble/CharmsBarReloaded/README.md

 #### Special thanks
 - Microsoft for Charms Bar, Windows 8 and most, if not all, assets.
 #### Contributors
-- <a href="https://github.com/RealKrazy">RealKrazy</a> for testing this application, translations and contributing code.
+- <a href="https://github.com/RealKrazy">RealKrazy</a> for testing this application, translations and contributing code!
+- <a href="https://github.com/smallmushroomovo">smallmushroomovo</a> for translating CharmsBar: Reloaded to chinese!
+- <a href="https://github.com/sasufler">sasufler</a> for making this application speak french!
 #### Other
 - <a href="https://github.com/Icepenguins101/charms-bar-port">charms-bar-port</a> for my idea to make this project